 Collection of databases, including Iter Bibliography, a bibliography and index of articles, books, essays, and book reviews on the Middle Ages and Renaissance (400-1700).
 Includes coverage of art and literature.

-Collection of dictionaries and other reference works on history from Oxford University Press.
+Collection of reference works on history from Oxford University Press.
 Includes Encyclopedia of the Englightenment and Oxford Encyclopedia of Women in World History.